 Meditation Teacher Bob Roth’s Top Habits for Success

-New year, new start!
-For many of us, January is a time when we set the goals and intentions that will guide us toward success in the new year.
-In that spirit, we recently had the opportunity to sit down with Bob Roth—one of our country’s most experienced and influential meditation teachers—and ask him what lifestyle habits bring him the most success each day.
+For many of us, at the beginning of the year and throughout the year we set the goals and intentions that will guide us toward success in the different aspects of life.
+We recently had the opportunity to sit down with Bob Roth—one of our country’s most experienced and influential meditation teachers—and ask him what lifestyle habits bring him the most success each day.

 Over the past 45 years, Roth has taught Transcendental Meditation to many thousands of people and is the author of the 2018 New York Times bestseller, Strength in Stillness: The Power of Transcendental Meditation.
 As CEO of the David Lynch Foundation, he has helped bring meditation to more than one million students in underserved schools in 35 countries, to military veterans and their families who suffer from post-traumatic stress, and to women and children who are survivors of domestic violence.
 Roth also helps to direct the Center for Health and Wellness, which is bringing meditation to companies, government organizations, and nonprofit organizations.
 Roth is the host of the SiriusXM radio show “Success Without Stress” and has spoken about meditation to industry leaders at such gatherings as Google Zeitgeist, Aspen Ideas Festival, Aspen Brain Conference, Wisdom 2.0, and Summit.